plone/plone.app.testing/README.txt

 `plone.testing`_'s documentation contains details about the fundamental techniques for writing tests of various kinds.
 In a Plone context, however, some patterns tend to crop up time and again.
-Below, we will attempt to catalog some of the more commonly used patterns via short code samples.
+Below, we will attempt to catalogue some of the more commonly used patterns via short code samples.

-The examples in this section are all intended to be part of a test method.
+The examples in this section are all intended to be used in tests.
 Some may also be useful in layer set-up/tear-down.
 We have used ``unittest`` syntax here, although most of these examples could equally be adopted to doctests.

 We will assume that you are using the ``PLONE_INTEGRATION_TESTING`` or ``PLONE_FUNCTIONAL_TESTING`` layer, or a derivative.
 We will also assume